 CM encompasses a diverse range of therapies and health products that aim to prevent, treat or manage illness.
 Some CM therapies offer a complete system of diagnosis and treatment, others complement conventional medical practices with supportive therapy.

 Complementary medicines (CMs) are therapeutic products that are used in a wide range of CM therapies.
-For example, herbal preparations in a medicinal form are used in Western herbal medicine, traditional Chinese medicine, naturopathy, homoeopathy and Ayurvedic medicine.
+For example, herbal preparations in a medicinal form are used in Western herbal medicine, traditional Chinese medicine, naturopathy and Ayurvedic medicine.

 The regulatory requirements for the supply of complementary medicines